-Mental illness is not a crime.
+Having a mental illness is not a criminal offense.
 Yet far too many individuals receive their first diagnosis of mental illness in jail or prison — a result of stigma, discrimination, racism, as well as the persistent and systemic failure of the U.S. healthcare system to provide affordable, accessible, community-based mental healthcare.

 Despite how ill-suited carceral settings are for providing mental health services, prisons and jails are the nation’s largest de facto mental healthcare providers.1 In fact, the nation’s three largest mental healthcare providers are: The Twin Towers Jail in Los Angeles County, Cook County Jail in Chicago, and New York City’s Rikers Island Prison Complex.
 Moreover, people with psychiatric diseases like schizophrenia and bipolar disorder are 10 times more likely to be in jail or prison than in community-based care.2